Embedded controller: Tasks

+Operation

 As a core system component, the embedded controller is always on when power is supplied to the mainboard.
-To communicate with the main computer system, several forms of communication can be used, including ACPI, SMBus, or shared memory.
+To communicate with the main operating system, several forms of communication can be used, including ACPI, SMBus, or OEM-offered power management drivers.

 The embedded controller has its own RAM, independent of that used by the main computer system, and often its own flash ROM on which the controller's software is stored.
 Many BIOS updates also include upgrades for the embedded controller firmware.

-An embedded controller is sometimes known as a "Keyboard Controller BIOS", which comes from the fact that the embedded controller evolved from the keyboard controller and often still is used as a keyboard controller.
-Even today, an ACPI embedded controller communicates with the CPU by using the same I/O ports that keyboard controllers used in the past.
+An embedded controller is sometimes known as a "Keyboard Controller BIOS", which comes from the fact that the embedded controller evolved from the keyboard controller and often continues as a keyboard controller.
+An ACPI embedded controller communicates with the CPU via the same I/O ports that keyboard controllers used in the past.

 Ergonomics

-Although the embedded controller is very "deep" in the system, it is important to the user because it performs functions such as fan control and thermal management.
-Computer systems such as laptops often produce large amounts of heat which must be dissipated.
-This is typically done by activating a fan to blow air over the components that are producing heat; the fan is not simply turned on or off, but is driven at high speed by the embedded controller for a short time and then left running at low speed until the temperature has decreased sufficiently.
-Such a control scheme can be uncomfortable from an ergonomic point of view, as the change in fan speed is noticeable to the user, especially if this occurs regularly and if the fan is clearly audible.
+Although the embedded controller is "deep" in the system, it performs important functions for users such as fan control and thermal management.
+Laptops often produce large amounts of heat that must be discarded.
+This is typically done by activating a fan to blow air over the hot components; the fan is driven at variable speed by the EC.
+Such control schemes can be uncomfortable from an ergonomic point of view, as the change in fan speed is noticeable to the user.

-To prevent this, some embedded controllers are designed to run the fans at a constant speed over a larger range of temperatures and will only increase fan speed when the system is close to overheating.
-In this case, the ergonomics of the system are improved because the fan is quieter, as it is controlled to rotate at a lower speed and does not change speed as often.
-However, when the temperature does cross the controller's threshold, it will take much longer to reduce the temperature to safe levels.
+Some embedded controllers are designed to run the fans at a relatively constant speed over a wider temperature range and increases fan speed only when the system is overheating.
+This allows the fan to operate more quietly.

-To change the fan control policy, updates to the embedded controller's firmware are usually necessary.